It’s not a gunshot that jerks Craig awake. It’s the moans.

 Then he hears the dull patter of rain against the window and thinks: again?
 Fuck.

 That low, unending keening that echoes through the walls and sets his teeth on edge.
-Punctured with jagged gasps, that agonised whimper of a trapped animal, choked-off, like Rob’s trying so hard to bite down on his screams and stop them spilling out from clenched teeth.
+Punctured with jagged gasps, the agonised whimper of a trapped animal, like Rob’s trying so hard to bite down on his screams and stop them spilling out from clenched teeth.

 It could be the growl of thunder melting into the booming roar of howitzers, or the pounding rain that echoes the death-crackle of rifle fire, or the howling of the wind dissolving into the screams of dying men – it doesn’t matter, really.
 Craig knows the nightmares always come crawling in the dark; shrieking ghosts dripping red with clawed hands and pale burning eyes.
 Walls splashed with the blood of his friends.
 He’s spent many a long night whimpering into the darkness, whenever the storms sweep overhead.